Sam Mckay

 The basic requirements for documentation are to:

-A vessel must measure at least five net tons and must be wholly owned by a citizen of the U.S.
+A vessel must measure at least five net tons and must be wholly owned by a citizen of the United States.

-COD endorsements are valid for 1 year and must be renewed by completing a CG-1280 Form.
+COD endorsements are valid for 1 year and in order to renew USCG documentation, a CG-1280 Form must be completed.

 When you sell a documented vessel, you’ll complete another CG-1258 form and mark the "Exchange Of Certificate Of Documentation" box under "Purpose of Application".